gitparade-com/basher.it/pages/usage.md

 # update a package to the latest version
 $ basher upgrade <author>/<package>

+# update all package to the latest version
+$ basher upgrade --all

 # list all installed packages
 $ basher list